New tools to improve performance

 Here are some quick tips to get more views and engagement.

-As a headline in a blog post, I make sure that the title of my Youtube videos looks promising to the viewer because titles are telling them how they will benefit by taking the time to view the content.”
+As a headline in a blog post, I make sure that the title of my Youtube videos looks promising to the viewer because titles tell them how they will benefit by taking the time to view the content.”

-“For every search someone makes there will be lots of videos available.
-So to ensure you grab someone’s attention, make sure your YouTube title offers value, in just a few words – you need to answer why a user should click on your video and what the benefits will be.
+“For every search someone makes, there will be lots of videos available.
+So to ensure you grab someone’s attention, make sure your YouTube title offers value in just a few words – you need to answer why a user should click on your video and what the benefits will be.

 For educational content:

 If you’re looking to educate your audience, Jack says that it’s important you “start the title of your video with ‘How’, ‘Why’, or ‘What as this will help push your video to a whole heap of Google search related queries of people wanting to find out the answer to a particular question or topic.”

 If you’re telling a story to the audience – whether it’s a personal experience or reporting on something that happened recently – Jack says that you should “build the title as a cliffhanger.”

 “This way, the audience gets a brief insight into what is being discussed but is prepared for the story to unravel and potentially something important/crazy to happen.

 Using keywords around the event, a controversial question that engages both sides of supporters, and even a time/location stamp can help increase clicks and quality of engagement. ”

 Want to promote other creators with your video?